mayureshw/vivadotools/README.md

     For using the ips, use the xci file generated into your SRCS variable in your Makefile.
 Do not move the xci file as Vivado seems fussy about its location

+1. xci2dcp <xci file>

+    Generates a .dcp file for the ip which can be used by dcp2vhdl to generate vhdl.
+Such vhdl can be used only for simulation.
+See ipgen for generation of configured IP in the form of xci file.

 # Wish list

 - More flows and configurable options to be added over time - typically in the form of more targets to the makefile.
 General structure of usage of the package is likely to remain same.